Parent Technical Support Email:

 - Parents and Community Members - we are always looking for volunteers to help with our partnership team that supports PLTW in many ways: clubs, guest speakers, mentoring, job shadowing, internships, etc. If you are interested in getting involved, please contact

-Technology and Engineering Educators Association (ITEEA)
+International Technology and Engineering Educators Association (ITEEA)

 Scholarship and Award Information